ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## Part 2: Define information barrier policies

+Determine whether you need to prevent communications between certain segments, or limit communications to certain segments.
+Ideally, you'll use the minimum number of policies to ensure your organization is compliant with legal and industry requirements.

 With your list of user segments and the information barrier policies you want to define, select a scenario, and then follow the steps.

-Determine whether you need to prevent communications between certain segments, or limit communications to certain segments.
-Choose between the scenarios below to define your policies.

 - [Scenario 1: Block communications between segments](#scenario-1-block-communications-between-segments)
 - [Scenario 2: Allow a segment to communicate only with one other segment](#scenario-2-allow-a-segment-to-communicate-only-with-one-other-segment)